Year 5&6 (Class 11)

 Year 5/6 will be doing P.E every Friday so please ensure your child has their kit in school for this time.
 This term we will be doing gymnastics and outdoor ball games.
 This is a compulsory part of the National Curriculum and ALL children must have their kits every week.

-In literacy, Year 5 will start the term by exploring the wonderful world of mystery stories, looking specifically at how to create drama and tension in writing!
+In literacy, Year 5 will start the term by exploring the wonderful world of ‘Bling!’

-This half term in maths, both Year 5 and 6 will be looking at place value, calculation and deeper problem solving and application of the skills we have learnt.
+This half term in maths, both Year 5 and 6 will be looking at deeper problem solving and the application of the skills we have learnt.
+Year 6 will be revising skills that they have covered throughout Key Stage 2, for their SATs and Year 5 will be working towards mastery as they apply their learning from throughout the year.

 At home, keep practising your times tables as these will be infinitely useful in your maths lessons!